carbon-language/carbon-lang/llvm/tools/llvm-mca/README.txt

 -------------------------------------

-llvm-mca is a performance analysis tool that uses information which is already available in LLVM (e.g. scheduling models) to statically measure the performance of machine code in a specific cpu.
+llvm-mca is a performance analysis tool that uses information which is already available in LLVM (e.g., scheduling models) to statically measure the performance of machine code in a specific cpu.

 Performance is measured in terms of throughput as well as processor resource consumption.
 The tool currently works for processors with an out-of-order